mc2-center/minidream-r-env/README.md

 ```
 $ docker compose exec -it rstudio ls -l /shared/modules
 total 32
-drwxrwxr-x 4 user rstudio-user 4096 May 23 17:19 module0
+drwxrwxr-x 4 admin rstudio-admin 4096 May 25 23:09 module0
-drwxrwxr-x 3 user rstudio-user 4096 May 23 17:07 module1
+drwxrwxr-x 3 admin rstudio-admin 4096 May 23 17:07 module1
-drwxrwxr-x 3 user rstudio-user 4096 May 23 17:07 module2
+drwxrwxr-x 3 admin rstudio-admin 4096 May 23 17:07 module2
-drwxrwxr-x 3 user rstudio-user 4096 May 23 17:07 module3
+drwxrwxr-x 3 admin rstudio-admin 4096 May 23 17:07 module3
-drwxrwxr-x 3 user rstudio-user 4096 May 23 17:07 module4
+drwxrwxr-x 3 admin rstudio-admin 4096 May 23 17:07 module4
-drwxrwxr-x 3 user rstudio-user 4096 May 23 17:07 module5
+drwxrwxr-x 3 admin rstudio-admin 4096 May 23 17:07 module5
-drwxrwxr-x 3 user rstudio-user 4096 May 23 17:07 module6
+drwxrwxr-x 3 admin rstudio-admin 4096 May 23 17:07 module6
-drwxrwxr-x 3 user rstudio-user 4096 May 23 17:07 welcome
+drwxrwxr-x 3 admin rstudio-admin 4096 May 23 17:07 welcome
 ```

 1. Assuming you are in the `minidream-r-env` directory, run the `broadcast_module`
    tool:

    ```
-   docker compose exec rstudio root/utils/broadcast_module.sh shared/modules/module0 rstudio-user
+   docker compose exec rstudio root/utils/broadcast_module.sh \
+      shared/modules/module0 \
+      rstudio-user
    ```

    This will share the contents of `shared/modules/module0` to all users belonging to the `rstudio-user` group (which should be all of the users in RStudio).
 A `modules` directory should now be available in the Files pane in RStudio.

 2. (One-time only) Some course materials are dependent on scripts located at